China slams Biden for equating Xi to 'dictators'

-China's Foreign Ministry on Wednesday condemned comments in which US President Joe Biden equated Chinese leader Xi Jinping with “dictators” as an “open political provocation”.
+China's Ministry of Foreign Affairs on Wednesday condemned comments in which US President Joe Biden equated Chinese leader Xi Jinping with “dictators” as an “open political provocation”.

-Speaking at a fundraising event in California on Tuesday, Mr Biden said Mr Xi had been angered over an incident in February when a Chinese balloon – which Washington says was used for spying – flew over the US before being shot down by American military jets.
+Speaking at a fundraising event in California on Tuesday, Mr Biden said Mr Xi had been angered over an incident in February when a Chinese balloon – which Washington says was used for spying – flew over the US before being shot down by American military jets, AFP reported.

-His comments come just days after US Secretary of State Antony Blinken concluded a visit to Beijing aimed at re-establishing lines of communication in order to avoid conflict between the two global powers.
+His comments come days after US Secretary of State Antony Blinken concluded a visit to Beijing aimed at re-establishing lines of communication to avoid conflict between the two global powers.

 “The reason why Xi Jinping got very upset in terms of when I shot that balloon down with two box cars full of spy equipment is he didn't know it was there,” Mr Biden said.